aliclark/the_wooden_sword/Evolved Existence Programming.md

 What is the nature of the substrate on which both our Physical world and Conscious world is based?

 How easy is it for one conscious experience on the shared substrate of existence to have influence on another, and vice versa?
 Impossible?
 In a way that only the most intuitive could discern?
-Directly?
+Directly? ie. Can mind-reading of any form be repeatedly experimentally validated?

 How closely does it correlate to the Buddha's map of the cosmos or Yogic and other spiritualist or religious perspectives?